How I Got 16 Birth Certificates and 10 Apostilles for a Philippine Client in One Day: A California Notary’s Full-Service Story

 Inside the Orange County Office of Vital Records

 I arrived at the Orange County Office of Vital Records in Santa Ana at approximately 3:15 in the afternoon.
-There is a parking garage nearby where the maximum daily rate is twenty dollars, but since I only needed about an hour, I paid four dollars for parking.
+A parking garage nearby charges a twenty-dollar daily maximum, but since I only needed about an hour, I paid four dollars for parking.

-When I walked in, I went to the service window and explained who I was, why I was there, and presented the notarized power of attorney.
+When I walked in, I went to the service window, explained who I was and why I was there, and presented the notarized power of attorney.
 The staff reviewed my authorization and directed me to a computer kiosk in the office.

-Here is where the process surprised me by how simple it actually was.
-I entered the baby’s details into the system, and within one minute I submitted the request for 16 certified copies of the birth certificate.
+Here is where the process surprised me with how simple it actually was.
+I entered the baby’s details into the system and submitted the request for 16 certified copies within one minute.
 About five minutes later, a staff member called my name, verified the details I had entered, and processed the order.

 I was out of the building in 30 minutes.
-The total cost for 16 certified copies was $544.
+The 16 certified copies cost a total of $544.

 The entire experience was much easier than I expected.
-If you prepare for the appointment correctly, have the right authorization documents, and arrive during business hours, the vital records office runs efficiently.
+If you prepare correctly, bring the right authorization documents, and arrive during business hours, the vital records office runs efficiently.

 The Phone Call That Saved Ten Apostilles From Being Rejected

-I called the Secretary of State’s office and asked them to confirm that the name of the physician who signed the birth certificates was in their registrar’s list.
+I called the Secretary of State’s office and asked them to confirm that the physician who signed the birth certificates appeared in their registrar’s list.

 Here is why this matters.
-I have been to the Secretary of State’s office before.
-While waiting in line, I have personally seen and overheard other people get their birth certificate apostille requests declined because the name of the physician or registrar who signed the document was not on file with the Secretary of State.
+During previous visits to the Secretary of State’s office, I personally watched other people get their birth certificate apostille requests declined at the window.
+In every case, the problem was the same: the physician or registrar who signed the document was not on file with the Secretary of State.
 When that happens, you are stuck.
-You have driven to Sacramento or the Los Angeles office, waited in line, paid for parking, and your apostille gets rejected at the window.
-Then you have to track down the correct signatory, potentially request new certified copies, and start the entire process over.
+You have driven across the county, waited in line, paid for parking, and the office rejects your apostille.
+Then you must track down the correct signatory, potentially request new certified copies, and restart the entire process.

-One phone call prevented that.
+One phone call prevented that outcome.
 The Secretary of State’s office confirmed that the physician’s name was in their records.
-The apostilles would be processed without issue.
+The apostilles would go through without issue.

 This is the kind of detail that separates a full-service notary who handles apostille birth certificate California families need from someone who just stamps documents and hopes for the best.
-Knowing what to check before you drive to a government office saves time, money, and frustration.
+Checking these details before driving to a government office saves time, money, and frustration.

 The Cost Breakdown